 - The competition has already started.
 Is it too late to join?

 Nope!
-As long as there are tournaments left, you can always make a team and join in.
+As long as there are tournaments left, you can always make a team and join in, even if it's the last week of Battlecode.
 Even if you miss a tournament, you can still compete in the rest.

 - Tell me more about lectures.

 The optional lecture series is intended for beginners and mid-level competitors to learn how to get started writing a bot and to learn about some techniques employed by more advanced players.
 For those who can't attend the lectures, we post instructional videos on this site and sometimes stream lectures live.

 The lectures will start with a tutorial on how to get everything set up, including installing the software and getting version control set up.
 After that we will guide you through writing a basic bot, and gradually add more features and strategy (pathing, combat, etc.).

 Despite what the registrar course description says, it's okay if you miss the first class.

 Over the course the the month, teams can challenge each other to scrimmages.
 A scrimmage is a friendly game between two teams, and you can watch and analyze the games afterwards.
 This allows a team to test their strategies against other teams.
 There are ranked, automated, and unranked scrimmages.
 Unranked scrimmages don't count for anything.
 Ranked scrimmages will affect a team's public ranked scrimmage ranking.
 If you enable automated matchmaking, the server will automatically enter you in scrimmages with teams of similar skill level.
 Starting in 2017, automated matchmaking scrimmages are used to determine seeding for some tournaments.